Paliverse/DualSenseX/README.md

 - VibrateTrigger= a value between 0-255

-For the LeftTrigger and RightTrigger, there are 8 different state possibilites that you can set:
+For the LeftTrigger and RightTrigger, there are 8 different state possibilites that you can set which are **CASE SENSITIVE**:

 - Normal
 - VerySoft